-- 5. With parallelization implemented via the dask library, pysteps can generate relatively large ensembles within typical time constraints of real-time nowcasting systems.
-For example, using 4 CPU cores on the MeteoSwiss grid (710x640), it is possible to produce a 48-member ensemble up to +1 h (12 frames) in about 2 min (Fig. 15). - 6.
-Localizing the nowcasting procedure, that is, having spatially variable model parameters, is beneficial in terms of probabilistic forecast skill (Fig. 16).
-The need for localization is intuitively important for large domains, where different weather systems can coexist, but also for smaller domains that are characterized by complex orography, as it was demonstrated in this study.
 These results highlight the importance of defining an appropriate model domain for pysteps.
-That is to say, one that compromises between the need for homogeneous statistical properties (i.e. a small domain) and the need for a robust estimation of model parameters (i.e. large domain). - 7.
-Considering the scale dependence of precipitation predictability is clearly important.
-The Fourier-based cascade decomposition provides an adequate framework, which can be easily extended to account for spatial localization (i.e. the short-space FFT).
+That is to say, one that compromises between the need for homogeneous statistical properties (i.e., a small domain) and the need for a robust estimation of model parameters (i.e., large domain).

+- 7. Considering the scale dependence of precipitation predictability is clearly important.
+The Fourier-based cascade decomposition provides an adequate framework, which can be easily extended to account for spatial localization (i.e., the short-space FFT).
 Other decomposition frameworks can be explored, but it is not yet clear whether there is a benefit in terms of forecast quality. - 8.
-In presence of extreme precipitation, pysteps can still deliver skillful nowcasts up to one hour for specific intensity and spatial scales (Figs. 22 and 23).
+In the presence of extreme precipitation, pysteps can still deliver skillful nowcasts up to 1 h for specific intensity and spatial scales (Figs. 22 and 23).
 A wide range of predictability is observed between and within the events (Fig. 24), thus highlighting the importance of having an adaptive approach that continuously updates the model parameters in real time.

-Our analyses not only helped understanding the importance of certain nowcasting concepts, but were the basis to define a minimum viable product (MVP), which constitutes the default configuration of pysteps (see Tab.
-5).
-Additional levels of complexity (e.g. localization) can be included at the cost of computational time and robustness.
+Our analyses not only helped understanding the importance of certain nowcasting concepts but were the basis to define a minimum viable product (MVP), which constitutes the default configuration of pysteps (see Table 5).
+Additional levels of complexity (e.g., localization) can be included at the cost of computational time and robustness.
 Users are responsible for evaluating whether it is worth the effort in terms of forecast quality and computational resources.